 In keeping with our practice philosophy of staying at the forefront of all aspects of current thinking in veterinary care, we have long employed the concept of low-stress handling at Amherst Small Animal Hospital.
+Dr Stein earned his Fear Free Certification in 2017.

 We endeavor to make your pet’s visit as pleasant and stress-free as possible in many different ways: